cbjs-dev/cbjs/README.md

 ## Compatibility

 Built on top of the official library, Cbjs is a drop-in replacement for the `couchbase` package.
-The package that is specific to your platform is downloaded during the install process, **you don't have to compile the binary anymore**.
+The package that is specific to your platform is downloaded during the install process.
+Cbjs is also full **ESM native**.

-Cbjs is your new [Couchbase Node.js SDK](https://cbjs.dev/guide/features.html#compatible-with-the-official-client)
+Cbjs is your new [Couchbase SDK for Node.js with TypeScript](https://cbjs.dev/guide/features.html#compatible-with-the-official-client).

 ## Exclusive Features